open-slicer/cell/README.md

 # Cell

-SlicerCell — the reference implementation of the Slicer server.
+This repository hosts SlicerCell, the reference implementation of the Slicer server.